terhnt/addrindexrs_uno/doc/usage.md

 ### Sample Systemd Unit File

-You may wish to have systemd manage addrindexrs so that it's "always on."
+You may wish to have systemd manage addrindexrs_uno so that it's "always on."
 Here is a sample unit file (which assumes that the unobtaniumd unit file is `unobtaniumd.service`):

 ```
 [Unit]
-Description=addrindexrs
+Description=addrindexrs_uno
 After=unobtaniumd.service

 [Service]
-WorkingDirectory=/home/unobtanium/addrindexrs
+WorkingDirectory=/home/unobtanium/addrindexrs_uno
-ExecStart=/home/unobtanium/addrindexrs/target/release/addrindexrs --db-dir ./db --indexer-rpc-addr="127.0.0.1:50021"
+ExecStart=/home/unobtanium/addrindexrs_uno/target/release/addrindexrs_uno --db-dir ./db --indexer-rpc-addr="127.0.0.1:50021"
 User=unobtanium
 Group=unobtanium
 Type=simple